Meshiest/outofcontext/README.md

 ### Development

-1. Leave `npm run watch` running to rebuild the frontend.
+1. Leave `npm run server` running to rebuild the frontend with hot refresh.
 2. Leave `npm start` running for the backend, restart when server changes are made.
 3. Use Lobby `devaaaa` for development
 4. Open `localhost:8080` in browser

+### Translations

+Use `en_US.yaml` as a baseline for your language.

 ### Production